tristanwagner/host-your-own/README.md

 You can check the available tags in the `run.yml` file.

+> [!
+CAUTION]
+> if you run the `nginx` role after first install using tags, make sure to also
+> specify the services already installed so the proxies can be properly regenerated

 ## Post-setup

 After the main playbook is done, you should find the Nextcloud, Gitea, SearxNG